-If the police have not charged the tenant and it is only a suspicion that the tenant is dealing drugs, your other option is to serve a Form N5 based on the reason that the tenant is interfering with the reasonable enjoyment of the premises by the other tenants by having people coming and going at all hours and any other disturbances going on.
-Once you serve the Form N5 the tenant has an opportunity to correct the situation within seven days, if not corrected then you can file an application with the Landlord and Tenant Board to go to a hearing where an adjudicator will decide whether there are grounds to terminate the tenancy.
+If the police have not charged the tenant and it is only a suspicion that the tenant is dealing drugs in the rental unit, you can only serve a Form N5 based on the tenant’s interference with the reasonable enjoyment of the premises by the other tenants who are complaining about disturbances.
+Having people coming and going at all hours of the day and any other similar disturbances interfere with the other tenants’ enjoyment of the rental unit.
+Once you serve the Form N5, the tenant has an opportunity to correct the situation within seven days.
+If it is not corrected within 7 days, you can then file an application with the Landlord and Tenant Board to go to a hearing where an adjudicator will decide whether or not there are grounds to end the tenancy.

 I rented to a tenant for a short term.
 The tenant is behind in rent and shared expenses and will not leave the rental unit.
 What is my recourse?

 The tenant does not have to leave the unit because he is on a short term tenancy.
 Once the short term lease ends, it renews automatically on a month-to-month basis according to the law.
 Your recourse is to serve your tenant with Form N4.
 This notice gives the tenant 14 days to pay the rent arrears.
 If the tenant does not pay within the specified time, a landlord may file an application with the Landlord and Tenant Board for termination and an eviction order.

 In terms of the shared expenses, if these pertain to unpaid utilities, you need to serve your tenant with Form N5.
 This notice gives the tenant 7 days to pay the utilities.
 If the tenant does not pay within the 7 days, you can also file an application with the Landlord and Tenant Board for an order to evict the tenant and collect the utility costs.